vibros68/instantswap/README.md

 ### Installing

-Using Cobra is instantswap.
 First, use go get to install the latest version of the library.

 ```
 go get code.cryptopower.dev/exchange/instantswap